THE KEY TO THE BIBLE, INSTRUCTOR - 5th SESSION

 2. What are the conditions or duties?
 Don't eat of the tree of the knowledge of good and evil

+3. What is the guarantee or consequence?
 Eat and you die: Obedience meant life continued in the Garden, disobedience meant death

 History: After the Fall, God pronounced a curse on Satan, and immediately we see the grace of God entering to defeat Satan and save men.
-He's going to “reverse” the curse.
+He's going to "reverse the curse.

 Gen.3:15 "I will put enmity between you and the woman, between your offspring (seed) and her offspring (seed); he shall bruise your head, and you shall bruise his heel."